srozemuller/rozemuller_blog/content/blog/2022-08-26-move-from-wordpress-to-azure-static-app-hugo/index.md

 #### Plugins

 To keep my site as secure and fast as possible I use plug-ins.
-For every purpose I need a different plugin
+For every purpose I need a different plugin.
 In the end, I used more than 15 plug-ins to run my website in a way I like.
-Good to know the more plug-ins you have to more your website is slowing down.
+Good to know is that the more plug-ins you have the more your website is slowing down.
 Adding more plugins is working oppositely.

 #### Updates

-Mentioned a bit before our updates.
-We have WordPress itself, the plug-ins and also the WordPress theme.
-In the end, a long component list needs updates.
-There is no day without an available update.
+Mentioned a bit before are updates.
+At first we have WordPress itself that has an update almost every week.
+Then we have the plug-ins and also the WordPress theme.
+In the end, there is a long list with updates almost every day.

 #### Backups